SolSol

 The Challenges

-diesel generators in rural towns may have outages for several weeks due to lack of fuel - “no power, no shower”: lack of drinking water causes problems with health and hygiene, no washing, cooking or drinking water for the people
+- “No power, no shower”: no power for water pumps, problems with health and hygiene, no washing, cooking or drinking water

 Our Partners